pmcgrath/pmcgrath.github.com/_posts/2015-03-19-getting-started-with-clojure.markdown

 ```

 ### Start a REPL
 A REPL is a read eval print loop that allows interactive programming.
-Ruby is irb, erlang has erl etc.
+Ruby has irb, erlang has erl etc.

 ```bash
 # Run java with clojure-1.6.0.jar in the classpath and execute clojure.main entry point